 - Admin Login Click this button to log on as administrator.
-(See "Logging On as an Administrator" on page 33.) - Admin Setup Click this button to rerun the device setup, for example, after you've reset the software to default settings.
-(See "Welcome to Your Device Window - Select an Option" on page 116.) - Advanced settings Click this button to display a window from which you can configure all the settings of the device and the browser interface.
-(See "Advanced Settings" on page 53.) - Map me Use this button to do one of the following: - Open a Web browser window that shows your current location.
-(See "Viewing Your Current Location in a Web Browser" on page 60.) - Search for the closest gas station, restaurant, other points of interest, or do a custom search.
-(See "Performing a Location Search" on page 60.) - Support.
-This button opens the online support site in a new Web browser window or tab.
-(See "Support Button" on page 53.) - Feedback Use this button to send your comments on the device.
-(See "Feedback" on page 53.) - Help This button displays a menu with options to open online help, the user guide, or the important information booklet.
+(See "Logging On as an Administrator" on page 31.) - Admin Setup Click this button to rerun the device setup, for example, after you've reset the software to default settings.
+(See "Welcome to Your Device Window - Select an Option" on page 112.) - Advanced Settings Click this button to display a window from which you can configure all the settings of the device and the browser interface.
+(See "Advanced Settings" on page 49.) - Map Me Use this button to do one of the following: - Open a Web browser window that shows your current location.
+(See "Viewing Your Current Location in a Web Browser" on page 56.) - Search for the closest gas station, restaurant, other points of interest, or do a custom search.
+(See "Performing a Location Search" on page 56.) - My Account This button opens the VMU Portal site in a new Web browser window or tab.
+(This button is available only if you're logged in.) - Activation Wizard Use this button to activate your device.
+(This button is available only if you're logged in.
+Make sure web browser popup blockers on your computer are disabled.) - Help This button displays a menu with options to open the User guide, the important information booklet, the online support site, or to send your comments on the device.